lauk20/AudioSteganography/README.md

 **Project Description:** Audio Steganography (Main techniques: LSB Encoding and Image to Audio).

+## Files
+1. main.c : The C code that does LSB encoding/decoding.
+2. Spectro.py : The Python code that writes an image into wav file.
+3. alternate.c : The C code that appends a wav chunk that contains a raw message.
+(This was something extra we did).
+4. furelise.wav : Fur Elise by Beethoven audio in wav format.
+5.

 ## Dependencies Instructions
 1. To compile the C programs run ```make```.
 2. Install, if you don't already have, PIL for Python (pip install Pillow).
 More installation support here: https://pillow.readthedocs.io/en/stable/installation.html
 3. Install, if you don't already have, scipy.io for Python (pip install scipy).
 More installation support here: https://scipy.org/install/
-4. Install, if you dont' already have, numpy for Python (pip install np).
+4. Install, if you don't already have, numpy for Python (pip install np).
 More installation support here: https://numpy.org/install/.
 5. It is recommended you install Audacity to have the full experience: https://manual.audacityteam.org/index.html
 6. We are assuming you have the math library in Python and can run ```import math```.